A city of contrasts and exciting discoveries

 Must See Attractions

-Stomp your best walking shoes to the Yorkshire Museum , home to an eclectic mix of artefacts ranging from Viking swords to a meteorite that nearly hit the city in 1881.
+Stomp your best walking shoes first to the Yorkshire Museum , home to an eclectic mix of artefacts ranging from Viking swords to a meteorite that nearly hit the city in 1881.
 Then learn about the harsh, gory world of yore at the York Dungeon , the JORVIK Viking Centre , or take a walk on the wild side with the Original Ghost Walk of York .
-Lastly, a visit to York is not complete without checking out the mesmeric York Minster - the biggest Gothic cathedral outside of Rome.
+Lastly, check into the mesmeric York Minster - the biggest Gothic cathedral outside of Rome.

 Food and Drink